Recognising Coercive Control & Protective Parenting

 • Reflective prompts to support supervision & CPD learning

-• recognising cumulative harm rather than isolated incidents
+• recognise cumulative harm rather than isolated incidents

 Professional Application